 Not recommended for support, even if they can demonstrate financial need, are the following types of application:

-Consensus for the exclusion of applicants applying for Brand gTLDs as they should be self-supporting companies and thus should not be eligible for need based support.
-An exception could be made for those from countries where market constraints make normal business operations more difficult and who are proposing a name in an IDN script not currently supported; There was a Minority view in the group that Brands and other marketing oriented gTLDS should not be included among those entitled to receive support.Full Consensus for the excluding applicants for Geographic names;
+Consensus in the group that Brand gTLDS should not be included among those entitled to receive support as they should be self-supporting companies and thus should not be eligible for need based support.

+There was a Minority view that an exception could be made for those from countries where market constraints make normal business operations more difficult and who are proposing a name in an IDN script not currently supported;

+Full Consensus for the excluding applicants for Geographic names;

-Full Consensus for excluding purely Governmental or para-statal applicants (though applicants with some Government support might be eligible);
+Full Consensus for excluding purely Governmental or para-statal applicants (though applicants with some limited Government support might be eligible for exception);

 Full Consensus for excluding applicants whose business model does not demonstrate sustainability.